phpro/soap-client/docs/events.md

 # Hooking in with events

-The `Client` class has a build-in EventDispatcher.
+The `Client` class uses an EventDispatcher which can be configured inside the [generated client factory](cli/generate-clientfactory.md).
  It will trigger events at all important phases of the SOAP call:

 - Events::REQUEST (RequestEvent)